Microscopic Traffic Models, Accidents, and Insurance Losses: Introduction

-In addition to the traditional focus on efficiency, there is another strand of literature that evaluates the safety of transportation systems.
-Up to now, mainly historical data have been used to examine accident frequency and severity.
-For reviews, we refer to \textcite{Lord2010} and \textcite{Tsoi2015}.
-Statistical modeling approaches permit inference when sufficient data are available on the level of the granularity of the analysis.
-For example, \textcite{Yu2019} estimate the impact of microscopic traffic variables on crash risks. \textcite{Ortelli2021} analyze the impact of public traffic policies on crash severity.

-In the absence of data, physical models of traffic can be used to generate artificial data.
-In our research group, we have shown how perceptual errors can be added to microscopic traffic models to endogenously model the occurrence of accidents (cf. \textcite{Berkhahn2018} and \textcite{Berkhahn2022}) -- a topic that is particularly relevant for sensors of autonomous vehicles.
-The models allow characterizing the trade-off between safety and efficiency of transportation systems.
+To model transportation systems at a level of higher granularity, microscopic traffic models are used (see, e.g., \textcite{Helbing2001}).
+Their simulation, i.e., the computation of trajectories from accelerations, is computationally more demanding.
+There are established software solutions that facilitate the application of microscopic models.
+In this work, we use in the context of illustrative case studies the simulation engine SUMO (see the Section~\ref{sec:SUMO} for an overview).
+Examples of competing microscopic traffic simulators include VISSIM (\textcite{Fellendorf2010}) and Aimsun (\textcite{Casas2010}).
+While SUMO is open source software, these competitors are commercial.
+Software packages such as SUMO are also important in the context of testing and validating new technological developments such as autonomous vehicles.
+This is, for example, discussed in \textcite{Schwarz2022}, \textcite{Szalai2020}, and \textcite{Kusari2022}.
 To deploy autonomous vehicles in the real world, lengthy and expensive testing phases are required.
 Acceleration strategies are being developed to shorten these times (e.g., \textcite{Zhao2018}).
 These approaches rely on importance sampling techniques to overcome the rare-event nature of safety-critical situations. \textcite{Arief2018} develop simulation-based testing methodologies in order to analyze autonomous vehicles in relevant scenarios that are constructed using collected data. \textcite{Norden2019} create a framework for the black-box assessment of the safety of autonomous vehicles.
 They apply their framework on a commercial autonomous vehicle system.
 Our work focuses on aggregate losses over relatively long time horizons.
 By considering one-year losses via a conditional loss modeling approach, we bypass the problem of simulating rare events.
+Further literature on microscopic traffic models, their calibration, and applications for traffic safety is reviewed in the online appendix in Appendix \ref{sec:appendixReview}.